keithasaurus/koda-validate/README.md

 assert asyncio.run(username_validator.validate_async("michael")) == Valid("michael")
 assert asyncio.run(username_validator.validate_async("tobias")) == Invalid(["invalid username"])
 ```
-In this example we are calling the database to verify a user name.
+In this example we are calling the database to verify a username.
 A few things worth pointing out:
-`PredicateAsync`s are specified separately from `Predicates`.
-If you try to run this validator in synchronous mode, it
+`PredicateAsync`s are specified in `predicates_async` -- separately from `Predicates`.
+We do this to be explicit, we
+don't want to be confused about whether a validator requires asyncio.
+(If you try to run this validator in synchronous mode, it
-will raise an `Exception`.
+will raise an `AssertionError` -- instead make sure you call it like `await username_validator.validate_async("buster")`.)

 ```python